 The film: Jack Nicholson stars as obsessive-compulsive novelist Melvin Udall, a man so consumed by his compulsions, he alienates everyone around him.
 After his neighbour is terrorised and robbed, Melvin is strong-armed into caring for the man's dog, and in doing so, develops an begrudging love for it… and the people around him.

 Why it's worth watching: Look, I'm not particularly into romantic comedies either, but As Good as it Gets is as close to perfect as a Feel Good movie can get, with Oscar-winning performances by both Nicholson and co-star Helen Hunt, as well as stunning performances from Cuba Gooding Jr and Greg Kinnear.
 It remains the last film on record to receive Academy Awards for both Best Actor and Best Actress.

 The film: Still one of the best Stephen King adaptations ever made, it's hard to believe Frank Darabont's film was a flop in cinemas.
 Luckily, this modern classic found its audience on home entertainment, with audiences lapping up this tale of Andy Dufresne, a banker wrongly charged with double homicide.
 His ambitious goal to break out of prison serves as the main driving force, but as fans will attest, this is more than a mere 'prison break' movie.

 Why it's worth watching: Tim Robbins delivers a career-best performance and Morgan Freeman sets himself up as the voiceover artist in every movie made since.
+If those two leading turns aren’t enough to satiate your movie needs, then what of the film’s central lesson, “Get busy livin’, or get busy dyin’”?
 What's not to love about this movie?